LeoInTheLoop/ai-response-email-agent/README.md

 ## 🧠 Overview
 This project analyzes a sender's email writing style using the Enron Email Dataset and generates a JSON-based template for consistent, AI-powered reply generation.
 It leverages GPT (via [Semantic Kernel](https://github.com/microsoft/semantic-kernel)) to extract stylistic patterns and apply them to future replies.

+app use fast api and
+link outlook use Microsoft Graph API
 ## ✨ Features
 - **Email Style Analysis**
   Extracts writing characteristics from a sender’s emails.